 What is the Eglantine Rose?

 The eglantine rose (Rosa rubiginosa), also known as the Sweet Briar rose, is native to Europe.
 It was so beloved in England that both Chaucer and Shakespeare wrote of it in their poetry and plays.
 The English brought it with them wherever they colonized.
 It is so hardy that it escaped their gardens and became naturalized in the landscapes of North America, South Africa, New Zealand and Australia.
 It is considered an invasive plant and is banned from sale in all of those countries except the US.

 How to Grow an Eglantine Rose

-Hardy from zones 4 through 9, the eglantine rosebush thrives in full sun attaining a mature height of 10’ to 15’.
-Its width can be up to 10’.
+Hardy from zones 4 through 9, the eglantine rosebush thrives in full sun attaining a mature height of 10 to 15 feet.
+Its width can be up to 10 feet.
 The branches are heavily thorned which added to its size, makes it an ideal hedge along a property line.
 It is very effective at keeping unwanted animals out.
 It likes regular watering, especially a good soaking in the morning.
 The eglantine rose spreads by suckering.

 Suckering is the ability of a plant to send up shoots from its roots creating new plants.
 This suckering is another reason why the eglantine rose makes an ideal hedge plant.
 The new plants are created every year, making the hedge thicker and more impenetrable each year.